duncan-barrack/NHPP/README.md

 # Classification and clustering for samples of event time data using non-homogeneous Poisson process models
-This repository contains Matab code accompaining the paper ... .
+This repository contains Matab code for the paper ... .
 If you use the code in your work please cite this paper.

 # Software and version numbers
 The code has been tested on Matlab R2014a (see www.mathworks.com) but should work with subsequent versions.

 # Description of files
 #### Classification ####
-* `NHPP_train.m` - Obtains non homogeneous Poisson process (NHPP) rate function estimates for training set.
+* `NHPP_train.m` - Obtains non homogeneous Poisson process (NHPP) rate function estimates for training set data.
 It has the following dependencies:-
- * `NHPP_of.m` - objective function to be optmimised
+ * `NHPP_of.m` - objective function to be optimised.
- * `NHPP_con.m` - constraint for the optimisation
+ * `NHPP_con.m` - constraint for the optimisation.
-* `NHPP_test.m` - Obtains posteriori probabilities for test set data
+* `NHPP_test.m` - Obtains posteriori probabilities for test set data.

 #### Clustering ####
-* `NHPP_cluster.m` - Obtains NHPP rate function estimates and membership probabilities for the unsupervised learning task.
+* `NHPP_cluster.m` - Obtains NHPP rate function estimates and membership probabilities for each sample for the unsupervised learning task.
 It has the following dependencies:-
- * `NHPP_of_EM.m` - Objective function for the NHPP mixture model
+ * `NHPP_of_EM.m` - Objective function for the NHPP mixture model.
- * `NHPP_con_EM.m` - Optmisiation constraint
+ * `NHPP_con_EM.m` - Optimisation constraint.

 #### Synthetic data examples ####
-* `classification_eg1.m`, `classification_eg2.m` and `classification_eg1.m` reproduce the classification results for synthetic data sets 1,2 and 3 resepctively from the paper.
-Similarly, `clustering_eg1.m`, `clustering_eg2.m` and `clustering_eg1.m` reproducde the clustering result for the synthetic data.
+* `classification_eg1.m`, `classification_eg2.m` and `classification_eg1.m` reproduce the classification results for synthetic data sets 1,2 and 3 respectively from the paper.
+Similarly, `clustering_eg1.m`, `clustering_eg2.m` and `clustering_eg1.m` reproduce the clustering results for the synthetic data.
 These scripts have the following dependency:-
  * `NHPP.m` - Generates event times for a given rate function.

 # Running the examples